darioalessandro/Beginning-Play-Framework-development-with-Scala/README.md

 1) Day 1: Building a Web Service

-	1.1) Bootstrapping a Play project
+	1.1) Creating a Play project
 	1.2) Understanding the different parts of a Play project 1.3) Mapping URLs to your service entry points
 	1.4) Serving JSON responses and reading and validating JSON requests